 Stavanger was my goal for the day but first the 32km road to Lysebøtn.
 It winds its way through the rugged scenery to the very edge of the fjord where it drops down the steep side to the end of the water in the heart of the valley.

-Stopping at the top for a coffee and to admire the astonishing scenery.
+Atop the fjordal I stopped for a coffee at the cafe known as The Eagles Nest.
+A quite understandable name as you admire the astonishing views.
 I started chatting with a Brit who was headed north on his BMW GS.
 Kevin Scott is a retired geologist and was fascinated by the fjords and their make up of the metamorphic igneous rock shaped by the last ice age (he told me that).

 We agreed to ride to the bottom together.
 It was a blur of hairpin bends and a tunnel with a ‘U’ turn over 180°.